Manifesto · Monochronicle

 The Greatest Public Art Creates Value

 The Eiffel Tower was called “useless and monstrous” by three hundred prominent artists and intellectuals before it opened.
 The Vietnam Veterans Memorial was called “a black gash of shame.”
 Cloud Gate was a punchline before it became a pilgrimage site.
-The pattern is consistent: the public art that most profoundly transforms a place is rarely the art that generated the most enthusiasm at selection.
+The pattern is consistent.
+The public art that most profoundly transforms a place is rarely the art that generated the most enthusiasm at selection.

 Civic, cultural, and economic prosperity from public art is deferred.
-It accumulates over years, often in directions no committee could have predicted, often in communities that had no voice in the original commission.
+It accumulates over years, often in directions no committee could have predicted, in communities that had no voice in the original commission.
 Programs that understand this commission more courageously, evaluate more honestly, and invest in the long-term care of what they build.